*** Important ***

 The title of each post displays as a clickable link.
 Click on the title of a post to edit the post …

 (Post Title column)

-(Hover over title area with cursor to view options)
+(Hover over title area to view options)

-(Table of Posts – Post Status indicator)
+(Table of Posts – Post Status)

-Posts authors are displayed in the ‘Author’ column …
+The Post author is listed in the ‘Author’ column …

 If your website allows multiple authors to publish content, click on an author name …

 This will display a list of all the posts that have been authored by the same user in your Table of Posts …